 Q: What would your coaches and teammates say about the type of player you are?

-Q: When you are studying film, what do you focus on to improve your game?
+Q: When you are studying film, what are the things you focus on to improve your game?

 Q: What separates you from the other pro prospects at your position?

-Q: What is your plan to train and prepare for professional opportunities, especially with the virus limiting pro days/training facilities/etc?
+Q: What is your offseason plan to train and prepare for professional opportunities?

 Q: What kind of strengths and abilities will you bring to a team that will stand out both on and off the field?

-Q: What is your final pitch to the NFL/CFL or any other professional leagues?
+Q: What is your final pitch to the NFL and any other pro leagues?